Pronunciation of 'Calliandra'

 English (United States)

-A genus of flowering plants in the family Fabaceae, known for their fluffy and vibrant flowers.
+A genus of flowering plants in the Fabaceae family, known for their bright, fluffy flowers.

 Ελληνικά (Greek)

-Derived from Greek words 'kallos' (beauty) and 'andros' (man/stamen), referring to the plant's beautiful stamens.
+Derived from Greek words 'kallos' (beauty) and 'andros' (man), referring to the plant's aesthetic stamens.